 Logging Equipment Operators who work in Idaho, Washington, or California, make the highest salaries.

-How much do Logging Equipment Operators make in each U.S. state?
+How much do Logging Equipment Operators make in different U.S. states?

 |State||Annual Mean Salary|

-What Tools & Technology do Logging Equipment Operators Use?
+Tools & Technologies Used by Logging Equipment Operators

 Becoming a Logging Equipment Operator

-What work experience do I need to become a Logging Equipment Operator?
+What education or degrees do I need to become a Logging Equipment Operator?

 More about our data sources and methodologies.